MicrosoftDocs/SupportArticles-docs/support/system-center/scom/troubleshoot-gray-agent-states.md

 #### Gateway server role

+##### Overall performance counters
-Overall performance counters: These counters indicate the overall performance of the gateway:
+These counters indicate the overall performance of the gateway:

 | Performance Counter Name               | Description |
 |----------------------------------------|-------------|